 "On October 1 the looked-for magistrate arrived in H.M.S.
 Rattlesnake, the commander of which was Captain Hobson.
 The new magistrate was Captain Lonsdale, of the 4th or King's Own Regiment.
 He was followed by 30 soldiers of his regiment under Ensign King, accompanied by Robert Russell, W. Darke, and F. R. d'Arcy, surveyors.

 Russell at once began to plot out a township, running his lines for the most part through existing holdings, to the accompaniment of a chronic grumbling and discontent.
 A shower of petitions went to Sydney, asking for reassurance that the land sale which impended would be held, not in Sydney as rumoured, but on the spot.
 Bourke [Governor of New South Wales] wisely resolved to inspect Port Phillip personally, and he arrived by the Rattlesnake on March 4, 1837.
 His secretary (G. K. Holden), his aide (Captain King), and the new surveyor-general (Robert Hoddle) accompanied him.

-So it appears that Russell had the main idea, but Hoddle was asked to widen the streets, and to introduce the "Little" streets of Melbourne.
+So it appears that Russell carried out the original survey, deciding the placement of the Settlement, but Hoddle was asked to widen the streets, and to introduce the "Little" streets of Melbourne.

 Compare this with the painting showing Melbourne as it was thought to be in 1836.

 Notes from the State Library of Victoria tell us that this is a "Map shewing the site of Melbourne and the position of the huts & buildings previous to the foundation of the township by Sir Richard Bourke in 1837 [cartographic material] surveyed & drawn by Robert Russell."